 Along the same thought process, some homeowners think that a “beware of dog” sign on the fence, large muddy boots outside the front door, or porch lights also deter criminals.
 In some cases, this does help.
 However, what happens when it doesn’t?
 How do you protect your family from a burglar with a fake camera?
 You can report the incident to the proper authorities, but that’s all you can deliver.

 In this post, Fifteen Alarms will take the time to tell you why fake cameras don’t work as well as real security cameras.
 We’ll also share some benefits to installing a full home security system.
-If you’re ready to get real with your home security, give us a call today!
+If you’re ready to get real with your home security, give us a call today — we provide service throughout Memphis, Bartlett, Cordova, Lakeland, Southwind, Germantown, Whitehaven, and Arlington.
 Otherwise, read on to learn more.

 Why Real Home Security Cameras Are Important